bcm-uga/dmprocrdata/README.md

 ## Description

 The `dmprocrdata` package provides a set of data dedicated to the dmprocr R package.
-It embeds TCGA public LUAD omics data.
+It embeds TCGA public LUAD omics data (genome, transcriptome, methylome and associated metadata).
 See https://cancergenome.nih.gov for details.

 ## Content of the package